chadLinthicum/APP_Personal-Website/README.md

 #PERSONAL-WEBSITE

 Summary: A personal website written in HTML and CSS.
-This is a WIP and will be updated soon to reflect my career.
+This is a WIP and will be updated soon to reflect my career and accomplishments.

 Location: <a href="https://github.com/chadLinthicum/Personal-Website_HTML">Here</a>